Paul McCartney: Creative outlets

 In 1981, McCartney asked Geoff Dunbar to direct a short animated film called Rupert and the Frog Song; McCartney was the writer and producer, and he also added some of the character voices.
 His song "We All Stand Together" from the film's soundtrack reached No. 3 in the UK Singles Chart.
 In 1992, he worked with Dunbar on an animated film about the work of French artist Honoré Daumier, which won them a BAFTA award.
 In 2004, they worked together on the animated short film Tropic Island Hum.
 The accompanying single, "Tropic Island Hum"/"We All Stand Together", reached number 21 in the UK.

 McCartney also produced and hosted The Real Buddy Holly Story, a 1985 documentary featuring interviews with Keith Richards, Phil and Don Everly, the Holly family, and others.
-In 1995, he made a guest appearance on the Simpsons episode "Lisa the Vegetarian" and directed a short documentary about the Grateful Dead.
+In 1995, he made a guest appearance on the Simpsons episode "Lisa the Vegetarian" with Linda and directed a short documentary about the Grateful Dead.